andreasgrill/auto-selfcontrol/README.md

 ```
 - _username_ should be the Mac OS X username.
 - _selfcontrol-path_ is the absolute path to [SelfControl](http://selfcontrolapp.com).
-- _legacy-mode_ is at the moment always required to be true, but might be omitted in future versions of SelfControl.
 - _host-blacklist_ contains the list of sites that should get blacklisted as a string array.
 It is also possible to blacklist different sites on different schedules, which is described in the _block-schedules_ setting.
 Please note that the blacklist in SelfControl might get overridden and should be __backed up__ before using Auto-SelfControl.
 - _block-schedules_ contains a list of schedules when SelfControl should be started.
     * The _weekday_ settings specifies the day of the week when SelfControl should get started.
 Possible values are from 1 (Monday) to 7 (Sunday).
 If the setting is `null` or omitted the blocking will be scheduled for all week days.